First-Year Seminar Information for Incoming Students

 Choosing your First-Year Seminar

-We encourage you to take the time to read and review all seminar choices before selecting your six options.
+We encourage you to take the time to read and review all seminar choices before ranking your five options.
 A list and description of each seminar can be found on the First-Year Seminar List and Descriptions page.
-Please choose exactly six courses.
-One of your choices will be assigned to you, provided that you complete the online form by June 2.
+Please rank five courses.
+One of your choices will be assigned to you, provided that you complete the online form by June 1.
 Please read all of the seminar descriptions and choose very carefully, as changes cannot be made at a later date.

 Completing your First-Year Seminar Request Form

 To complete your First-Year Seminar Request Form, go to the Dickinson Gateway.
-Your Gateway user name and password were sent to you in the New Student Orientation pamphlet you received in the mail.
+(Your Gateway user name and password were provided via your application status page.)
 Once you are in the Gateway, select the Student Forms tab to see all of your forms.
 Click on the Seminar Selection link from the menu to make your seminar choices.
 Complete the form and click "submit" when finished.

 Additional First-Year Seminar Information